TabbycatDebate/tabbycat/docs/features/standings-rules.rst

   * - Points
     - How many points the team has.
 For two-team formats, this is just a synonym for wins, and differs only in column labelling.
 For BP, this is 3 points for a first, 2 for a second, 1 for a third and 0 for a fourth.
+Round weightings are taken into account.

   * - Total speaker score
     - The sum of all speaker scores attained in all debates.